 Broken down into two sections based on either side of the main HQ for the Railway, Mount Pleasant, the northern most pin in the centre of this map.

 On a dark night I hoped it would be raining cats and dogs, as I had seen it on the 'always reliable' weather forecasts.
 As we got there it was spitting a little bit.
 Damn!
 People came and went, cars pulled out of the District office.
 People in dark navy jumpers walked by with Royal Mail badges on occasionally.
 I was getting jumpy, keen to go in, but also keen to avoid problems.
-GE101 was in a similar position, but worse.
-He'd read bits on my site over time, but reading and doing are very different things.
+GE077.
 Eventually I felt I had a gap, and went for it.
-Leaping up a wall, hopping into a goods yard, GE101 was quick on my heels, and we got closer to the goal.
-I checked we hadn't been spotted, and anxious not to hang around, dropped into the next property, the E@stern D!strict Office.
+Leaping up a wall, hopping into a goods yard, GE077 was quick on my heels, and we got closer to the goal.
+I checked we hadn't been spotted, and anxious not to hang around, dropped into the next property, the Eastern D!strict Office.
 Due to the beauty of plans available at archives, and Bing maps, I landed a few metres from the target.
 A vent with mesh cover.
 Luckily it was relatively easy to squeeze through, and drag my battered camera bag through after.
-GE101 had been peeking over the wall from the goods yard, and when I gave a final OK, he joined me.
+GE077 had been peeking over the wall from the goods yard, and when I gave a final OK, he joined me.
 This wasn't the hard bit, the hard bit was descending down a 20m shaft to the POR station below.

-As GE101 c limbed in, I was stood on the vent frame with a bemused look on my face.
+As GE077 climbed in, I was stood on the vent frame with a bemused look on my face.
 Pointing a torch down the hole, "whaddya think?!"
 "Erm" being the reply back.
 I had no idea what to expect, as I entered the vent.
-I suggested I would go down a metre or so, and if it seemed ok, would keep going to the bottom.
-This is where I really could have done with knowing rope skills.
-I carefully descended a metre or two, and the large bolts proved easy enough to hold onto.
-Knowing a slip would mean death or severe disablement, I took my time with GES101 lighting the descent.
+I suggested he go down a metre or so, and if it seemed ok, keep going to the bottom.
+This is where we really could have done with some rope gear.
+He carefully descended a metre or two, and the large bolts proved easy enough to hold onto.
+Knowing a slip would mean death or severe disablement, He took his time with me lighting the descent.
+With him safely down, I began to follow.
 It took a good quarter of an hour or so, but reaching the bottom I was dripping with sweat.
 Not from the climb but the sheer terror which was only now kicking in.
 From the now weak torch light, I could only see a bricked up wall with a door in it, I wasn't hopeful.
 I broke out my backup torch and tried the door.
 Thankfully it opened into a dank area, with steps up.
 I nervously poked my head up the steps to find I'd found what I wanted.
-I went back to GES101 who'd already begun his descent using a head torch to guide his movements.
-I was even more nervous about his descent than mine.
-But equally I didn't stand underneath him!
-Thankfully he made it with a wild look in his eyes.
-"Fuck!" he shouted.
+Thankfully we both made it with a wild look in his eyes.
+"Fuck!"
+GE077 shouted.
 "Yes" I replied back with a high five, before remembering where we were and quickly exiting the vent.

 Whitechapel - Eastern District Office